Brazilians can save 80% when bringing wine from Argentina in their luggage

 This is clear in the neighborhoods of Palermo, Recoleta and Retiro, which concentrate many hotels frequented by Brazilian tourists.
 Manager of the Go Bar wine store at the Patio Bullrich mall in Palermo, Florencia Ibarra says that Brazilians are her main customers.
 Most seek Malbec and Cabernet Sauvignon labels, mainly from wineries in the Mendoza region, in the north of the country.

-“Brazilians have been wanting to taste different wines and end up buying a lot because the price difference is so big.
-We have Uruguayan and Dominican customers as well, but Brazilians are 80% of the wine movement”, says Florencia.
+“Brazilians have been wanting to taste different wines and end up buying a lot because the price difference is very large.
+We have Uruguayan and Dominican customers as well, but Brazilians are 80% of the wine movement,” says Florencia.
 “Argentines, curiously, buy more spirits.”

 At the Go Bar store, a bottle of DV Catena Malbec 2019, for example, costs 2,600 pesos.
 When converting the parallel exchange rate at the end of June, when the Estadão report was in Buenos Aires, the real was worth 53 pesos.
 Therefore, the 2,600 pesos translated into about R$51.
 In Brazil, the same label varies from R$100 to R$150 in online supermarkets.